-41. (1) The Office may on its own initiative, or shall as a result of a complaint made under this Act, consider, inquire into and investigate any alleged breach of this Act.

-- (2) A person who wishes to allege or make a complaint that- - (a) bid rigging or other forms of collusion between all or any of the interested parties to procurement proceedings has occurred: or - (b) an irregularity in procurement proceedings or a breach of this Act has occurred, may do so in writing to the Office. - (3) Notwithstanding any other written law, where a person has a reasonable belief that bid rigging or other forms of collusion between all or any of the interested parties to procurement proceedings has occurred, that person shall report the matter in writing to the Office. - (4) A person who knowingly and mischievously makes, or causes to be made, a false report to the Office or misleads the Office by giving false information or by making false statements or accusations, commits an offence and is liable on conviction to a fine of five hundred thousand dollars and to imprisonment for one vear. - 42.
-(1) Where the Office considers it necessary or Power to obtain desirable for the purposes of performing or exercising its information and documents functions, powers, or duties under this Act, it may, by written notice served on any person, require the person-
+- 41. (1) The Office may on its own initiative, or shall complaints as a result of a complaint made under this Act, consider, inquire into and investigate any alleged breach of this Act. - (2) A person who wishes to allege or make a complaint that- - (a) bid rigging or other forms of collusion between all or any of the interested parties to procurement proceedings has occurred; or - (b) an irregularity in procurement proceedings or a breach of this Act has occurred, may do so in writing to the Office. - (3) Notwithstanding any other written law, where a person has a reasonable belief that bid rigging or other forms of collusion between all or any of the interested parties to procurement proceedings has occurred, that person shall report the matter in writing to the Office. - (4) A person who knowingly and mischievously makes, or causes to be made, a false report to the Office or misleads the Office by giving false information or by making false statements or accusations, commits an offence and is liable on conviction to a fine of five hundred thousand dollars and to imprisonment for one year.

+Power to obtain information and documents
-- (a) to supply to the Office, within the time and in the manner specified in the notice, any book, record, document or information specified in the notice: - (b) to produce to the Office, or to a person specified in the notice acting on its behalf in accordance with the notice, any book, record, document or information specified in the notice within the time and in the manner specified in the notice;

-- (c) if necessary, to reproduce, or assist in reproducing, in usable form, information recorded or stored in any book, record or document within the time and in the manner specified in the notice; or - (d) to appear before the Office, or a specified person, at a time and place specified in the notice to provide information, either orally or in writing, and produce any book, record or document specified in the notice. - (2) Information supplied in response to a notice under subsection (1)(d) shall, if given in writing, be signed in the manner specified in the notice. - (3) If a book, record or document is produced in response to a notice under subsection (1), the Office, or the person to whom the book, record or document is produced may examine and make copies of the book, record or document or extracts thereof. - (4) The Office may require a person to give orally or in writing, information on oath or affirmation and may administer an oath or affirmation at any place. - (5) A person who is required to provide information under this section may be represented by counsel and may claim any privilege to which the person is entitled. - (6) Where a person who is required to appear before the Office or give information fails or refuses to appear or provide information without lawful justification, the Office may make an application to the High Court to compel the person to do so.
+- 42. (1) Where the Office considers it necessary or desirable for the purposes of performing or exercising its functions, powers, or duties under this Act, it may, by written notice served on any person, require the person- - (a) to supply to the Office, within the time and in the manner specified in the notice, any book, record, document or information specified in the notice; - (b) to produce to the Office, or to a person specified in the notice acting on its behalf in accordance with the notice, any book, record, document or information specified in the notice within the time and in the manner specified in the notice; - (c) if necessary, to reproduce, or assist in reproducing, in usable form, information recorded or stored in any book, record or document within the time and in the manner specified in the notice; or - (d) to appear before the Office, or a specified person, at a time and place specified in the notice to provide information, either orally or in writing, and produce any book, record or document specified in the notice. - (2) Information supplied in response to a notice under subsection (1)(d) shall, if given in writing, be signed in the manner specified in the notice. - (3) If a book, record or document is produced in response to a notice under subsection (1), the Office, or the person to whom the book, record or document is produced may examine and make copies of the book, record or document or extracts thereof. - (4) The Office may require a person to give orally or in writing, information on oath or affirmation and may administer an oath or affirmation at any place.